 Benefits of a sunrise photoshoot:

-- the only time to get spectacular photos at busy photo locations (notably at Trocadero) when you want to avoid crowds;
+- sunrise is the only time to get spectacular photos at busy photo spots (notably at Trocadero)—especially when you want to avoid crowds;

 - expect some of the softest lighting conditions;

-- Your sunrise photoshoot will typically wrap up early.
-You'll have almost the entire day left for sightseeing, shopping, and even day trips to Versailles, Disneyland, ...
+- Your sunrise session will typically wrap up early.
+You’ll have almost the entire day left for sightseeing, shopping, and even day trips to Versailles and Disneyland, …

 - Great opportunity for silhouettes, which you can get shortly before sunrise;